-My name is Guy Palmer and I maintain this site.
+My name is Guy Palmer and, up until 2012 (when I retired), I maintained this site.

 The site went live in 2002.
 It combines three of my major interests, namely: